rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 ## Exercise 2

-To make the traditional partition and LVM style volumes that were created earlier usable by the operating system, you need to create file systems on it.
+To make the traditional partition and LVM-style volumes created earlier usable by the operating system, you need to create file systems on it.
 Writing a file system to a device is also known as formatting the disk.

 This exercise covers file system creation as well the use of some common file system maintenance tools.